 Under the Table by Robert Therrien, (1994) is a 10-feet tall table and chairs to match, an installation that was inspired by Lewis Carrol’s Alice’s Adventures in Wonderland.

-As I focused close-up on the side of the chair you couldn’t tell if the chair and table were 32 inches high or 10 feet tall because there was no frame of reference in the background (image on the right).
-The viewer looked at simple white walls and light.
+As I focused close-up on the side of the chair you couldn’t tell if the chair and table were 32 inches high or 10 feet tall because there was no frame of reference in the background (image above).
+The viewer looked at simple white walls and artifical light falling around the table.

 I stood in the same place, zoomed out to 17mm and took another shot.
-By showing more of the room the subject suddenly changed and became more interesting, which was Therrien’s intent of the project.
+By showing more of the room the table suddenly changed to become more interesting, which was Therrien’s intent of the project.

-Of course this is all silly nonsense.
-But it’s amusing how little changes to perspective creates a whole new image.
+Of course this is all silly nonsense and fun.
+But it’s amusing how little changes to the photographer’s perspective creates a whole new image.